 The following South Dakota waters have boating or boat motor restrictions.
 This list is not all inclusive of boating restrictions within South Dakota.
-A complete listing of public water safety zones by county may be found within the South Dakota Boatina Handbook or online at: legis.sd.gov/Rules/DisplayRule. aspx?Rule=41:04:02
+A complete listing of public water safety zones by county may be found within the South Dakota Boating Handbook or online at salegislature.gov/Rules/Administrative/41:04:02.